 Harakeke (flax) was the most useful plant in New Zealand to Māori.
 It was used to make shelter, cloaks, baskets, mats, sails for canoes, traps for catching birds and ropes for fishing.

-Large quantities of harakeke can still be found around traditional Māori pa sites where it was cultivated to provide fibre for weaving and medicine.
+Large amounts of harakeke can still be found around traditional Māori pa sites where it was grown and harvested (hauhake) to provide fibre for weaving, and as medicine.
 The nectar from the flowers was also used to sweeten food.